 Voice tone and intonation, plus body language, can deliver so much more depth of understanding than just written reports on how people react with and to a new app, social media content or IoT devices.
 Clients can see their apps being used and compare the experience to using a competitor’s.
 Testers who represent a selection of a core target audience can be sent physical products for clients to see their interaction when following through on set tasks.
 Individual testers can even be contacted for deeper one-on-one conversations with them.

 User Testing also uses machine learning to provide transcriptions, written reports and sentiment analysis.
 Clients include Samsung, Adobe, ebay, Expedia and Wayfair.

+Crowdsourced testing can also be used by B2B companies, as this other Crowdsourcing Week article explains.
 Are you a crowd tester, or perhaps you work at an organization that uses crowd testing?
-We really like to hear from you.
+We’d really like to hear from you.